 An Awkward and Embarassing Conversation seeks to embrace the productive value of difference, building deeper, more honest connections and a more resilient and nurturing culture.

 “We associate vulnerability with emotions we want to avoid like fear, and uncertainty.
 Yet we too often lose sight of the fact that vulnerability is also the birthplace of joy, belonging, creativity, authenticity, and love.
 When we dare to drop the armour that protects us from feeling vulnerable, we open ourselves to the experiences that bring purpose and meaning to our lives.
 Vulnerability is our most accurate measure of courage.” –an audience member’s experience reminded them of this quote from Brené Brown’s The Power of Vulnerability

-Performed and Facilitated by Sarah Garton Stanley and Marcus Youssef, Directed by Chelsea Haberlin.
-In Residence at Farnham Maltings, UK.
+An Awkward and Embarrassing Conversation.
+Created and Facilitated by Sarah Garton Stanley and Marcus Youssef.
+Directed by Chelsea Haberlin.
+In Development.

 Produced by Neworld Theatre.
 Developed with the support of Farnham Maltings and Volcano Theatre.